mihailshterev/mihailshterev/README.md

   <img src="https://github.com/Anmol-Baranwal/Cool-GIFs-For-GitHub/assets/74038190/7d484dc9-68a9-4ee6-a767-aea59035c12d" width="500">
 </p>
 <h1 align="center">Hi 👋, I'm Mihail!</h1>

-# 🌌 About Me:
-I'm a software engineer that is constantly exploring the ever-evolving world of programming and software development.
+A software engineer that is constantly exploring the ever-evolving world of programming and software development.
 My journey through the fascinating realm of computer science has allowed me to experiment with a wide range of technologies, tackle diverse projects, and continuously expand my knowledge.
 - 📧 You can contact me at mihail.shterev11@gmail.com

 # 💻 Tech Stack: